For most of my young adult life and twenties, I’ve been trying to figure out:

 Yet not seeing something doesn’t mean it doesn’t exist.

 That’s why I’m such an advocate for mindfulness practices like meditation.
-They not only improve health but also cultivate awareness, grounding us in the present, where life is actually lived.
+Research shows they don’t just improve health but also cultivate awareness, grounding us in the present, where life is actually lived.

 Walking the Path of Purpose